Understanding Insomnia Medications: A Comprehensive Guide

 Not recommended for people over 65 due to fall risk

-Who might benefit: Individuals with short-term insomnia or co-occurring anxiety, under close medical supervision
+Individuals with short-term insomnia or co-occurring anxiety, under close medical supervision.

 Examples: Zolpidem (Ambien), Eszopiclone (Lunesta), Zaleplon (Sonata)